Frequently asked questions

 Boys (born BEFORE 1st September 2006):

-Your son turned 14 before HPV vaccination for boys was added to the HPV vaccination programme (1st September 2019) so they are not eligible to receive it on the NHS.
-Speak to your child’s doctor, school nurse, practice nurse or a pharmacist for more information.
+You/your son turned 14 before HPV vaccination for boys was added to the HPV vaccination programme (1st September 2019) so they are not eligible to receive it on the NHS.
+Speak to your school nurse or other healthcare professional for more information.

 Girls/women (born BEFORE 1st September 1991):

-Your daughter is not eligible to receive HPV vaccination on the NHS.
-Speak to your child’s doctor, school nurse, practice nurse or a pharmacist for more information.
+You/your daughter is not eligible to receive HPV vaccination under the NHS National Immunisation Programme.
+Speak to your school nurse or other healthcare professional for more information.

 Your child may get some protection as a result of the HPV vaccination programme because vaccinated people may help stop the spread of certain human papillomavirus types to unvaccinated people.